lytfyre/VancouverPinball/leagues/whopper_wednesdays.md

 The top 16 players qualify for finals.
 In the event that a qualified player does not attend, the next highest qualified player will be considered qualified.

+The finals is a single elemination bracket.

 Initial rounds (1-3) of finals will be 1v1 match play, random table, best of **3 games** matches seeded by qualification rank. (it is advantageous to qualify higher).
 The higher qualifying player will have choice of position for the first game, with the loser of the preceding game having choice of position for game 2 and 3 (if neccessary).

 As prizes extend to 5th place, 5-8 will play out for 5th prize, and 3-4 will play our for 3rd and 4th prizes.

 The final two player match (round 4) will rotate tables, with the loser of the previous game having choice of table or position.

-The number of games in the finals match will be _at least_ best of at least **5 games**.
-At the sole discretion of the TD, and based upon feedback from the players and time and progression of the evening, this may be increased to 7 or 9 games - this must be announced prior to the beginning of the final match.
+The final round is **5 games**

 ## Prizes